Stedi/starter-kit/postman-api-collections/README.md

 Welcome to Stedi Postman Collection guide - a quick and easy way to send API requests without code.
 In this repository, you will find examples and templates showing how to use [Stedi APIs](https://www.stedi.com/docs) using Postman.

-We currently include API requests for the EDI Core and Converter service.
+We include API requests for the following Stedi services:

+- Converter
+- EDI Core
+- Mappings

 We will be adding requests for other Stedi services as they get released.

-## First things first
+## Getting started

 To begin, [create a free Stedi account](https://terminal.stedi.com/sign-up) and create a [Stedi API Key](https://www.stedi.com/docs/authentication).